mbaxendale22/SEI-Project-1/README.md

   A few things are happening here:
   1. the `clicked()` method is called on the cell (as noted above, each cell is an instantiation of the `Cell` class and so has access to the `clicked()` method)
   2. We're checking to see whether the cell object has the `mine` property on.
-At the beginning of each game, a random selection of cells have their `mine` property set to 'on' depending on the difficult level set.
-This process is achieved with a function called `placeMines()`, which looks like this
+At the beginning of each game, a random selection of cells have their `mine` property set to 'on' depending on the difficult level chosen.
+This process is achieved with a function called `placeMines()`, which looks like this:

    ```javascript